pilotmoon/PopClip-Extensions/source/TaskPaper.popclipext/README.md

 # TaskPaper

-Send the text to TaskPaper 3 as a new Inbox task.
+Send the text to TaskPaper 3.

 Download: [TaskPaper.popclipextz](https://github.com/pilotmoon/PopClip-Extensions/raw/master/extensions/TaskPaper.popclipextz)

+## Description

+The extension has one action, which takes the selected plain text and adds it as a new task in the Inbox project of the open TaskPaper document.

 ## About